Simeonedef/Galaxy-Image-Gen/README.md

 ### Setup
 Run `python setup.py develop`

-Download the desired models from (polybox link here) or obtain them by running the training.
+If necessary, download the desired models from (polybox link here) or obtain them by running the training.
 Place them in a directory named "pretrained_weights" in the root directory.

 ### Project directories